muhammadqamar/iPlex-office-site/markdown/page/homepage.md

     linkName: Meet the team
     linkUrl: https://iplex.co/team/
 digitalFuture:
-  headingone: Let’s talk about your digital future
+  headingone: Let’s talk about your digital futureee
   descriptions: Do you like to  work with  us and shape your next digital product?
     Got an awesome idea of how to excite and delight your users?
 Or do you want to become a iPlexians?
 We’re curious - let’s talk!